plotly/plotly.py/migration-guide.md

 # Getting Started
 ## Installation
-To install and enable with Jupyter, run:
+To install and enable with Jupyter or Jupyter lab, run:
 ```
 pip install plotly==3.0.0rc9
-pip install notebook>=5.3 ipywidgets>=7.2  # only necessary for Jupyter Notebook environments
+pip install "notebook>=5.3" "ipywidgets>=7.2"  # only necessary for Jupyter Notebook environments
 ```

 If you're using older versions of `notebook` or `ipywidgets` you may need to manually activate the widget extensions (this should not be needed for `notebook>=5.3` and `ipywidgets>=7.2`)